The Real Bread Campaign is part of Sustain: The alliance for better food and farming.

 Knead to Know is the introductory guide to success in bringing Real Bread back to the heart of your local community.

-We're offering new and existing Real Bread Campaign members an EXCLUSIVE 33% early bird discount ahead of Knead to Know's official publication on 1 June 2013.
+We're offering new and existing Real Bread Campaign supporters an EXCLUSIVE 33% discount.

-If you are a Campaign member in the UK or join us today, you can buy your copy of Knead to Know for just £10* - that's 33% off the RRP of £15.
+If you are a Campaign supporter, or become one today, you can buy your copy of Knead to Know for just £10* - that's 33% off the RRP of £15.

 You'll receive an automatic confirmation of payment from PayPal when you complete your order and we'll drop you a line when we pop your book in the post - we process orders once a week, usually on Thursday or Friday.

-Our charity gets more from the sale of each copy of Knead to Know if you buy it direct from us!
+Our charity gets more from the sale of a copy of Knead to Know if it's bought direct from us!

-Not a member and don't want to join?
+Not a supporter and don't want to become one?

 Ho hum.
 Would've been nice to be able to welcome you to our mutually-supportive national network and offer you this and all sorts of other discounts.

 The publisher Grub Street does distribute in quite a few countries, so if you're lucky enough to have an independent bookshop round your way, pop in and ask if they could order it for you.